caciulla/caciulla.github.io/_posts/2022-09-08-amaro-project.markdown

 The class was a big success, leading to a 10% increase in amaro sales within a week.

 This site was written locally on VS code using a hugo theme, similar to the RC Fabricación project.
-The photos are open source, stock images from unsplash and pexels.
+The photos are open source, stock images from unsplash.com and pexels.com.

-Also, in this project I learned how to write the JSON from sratch rather than relying on the example site from the hugo theme.
+Also, in this project I learned how to write the YAML from sratch rather than relying on the example site from the hugo theme.
 I found that rewarding.
-I also learned how to better utlize the GitHub desktop.
+And I learned how to better utlize the GitHub desktop.

-As an amaro enthusiast, I found this project quite enjoyable and hope this little website goes on to help anyone in need of a quick crash course on amaro in the future.
+As an amaro enthusiast, I found this project quite enjoyable and hope maybe this little website goes on to help anyone in need of a quick crash course on amaro in the future.

 Please find the website [here](https://amaro.pages.dev/)